Learning the Language of the Culinary Arts

 Bain Marie: Hot water bath used to gently cook food or keep food hot.
 Container for holding food in a hot water bath.

-Ballontine: Boneless poultry leg stuffed with forcemeat and gently roasted/braised, traditionally shaped into a ball.
+Ballantine: Boneless poultry leg stuffed with forcemeat and gently roasted/braised, traditionally shaped into a ball.

 Barding: Tying thin slices of fat such as pork or bacon, over meats or poultry that have little fat to help keep moist.
+(Learn more about poultry in our post here)

 Baste: To moisten foods using their natural juices periodically during cooking.